pennydy/MOS_Island/README.md

 │   ├── 1_written-context
 │   ├── 2_sayAdv-main
 │   ├── 2_sayAdv-context
-└── writing
+└── writings
 ```

 - `analysis`: R files for the graph and main analyses
 - `experiments`: impementation of the experiments
 - `data`: raw data files
-- `writing`: abstracts and posters related to this project
+- `writings`: abstracts and posters related to this project